 We are subject to the tax laws and reporting rules of the U.S. (federal, state, and local) and several foreign jurisdictions.
 Current economic and political conditions make these tax rules (and governmental interpretation of these rules) in any jurisdiction, including the U.S., subject to significant change and uncertainty.
-There have been proposals by the Organization for Economic Cooperation and Development, the European Union, and other jurisdictions to reform tax laws or change interpretations of existing tax rules.
-These proposals, if adopted, could impact how our earnings and transactions are taxed as a multinational corporation.
-Although we cannot predict whether or in what form these proposals will become law, or how they might be interpreted, such changes could impact our assumptions related to the taxation of certain foreign earnings and have an adverse effect on our earnings and cash flows.
+There are proposals by the Organization for Economic Cooperation and Development, the European Union, and other tax jurisdictions, some of which are currently being adopted in various countries, to reform tax laws or change interpretations of existing tax rules.
+These proposals generally center around global base erosion and profit shifting (BEPS) concepts, and as they are adopted, could continue to impact how our earnings and transactions are taxed as a multinational corporation.
+Whether, or in what form, these proposals will become law in various countries around the world, or how such laws might be interpreted, could impact our assumptions related to the taxation of certain foreign earnings and have an adverse effect on our earnings and cash flows.

 We are subject to audit by taxing authorities in the countries where we operate and are currently in various stages of examination in several of these jurisdictions.
 We have established liabilities as we believe are appropriate, with such amounts representing what we believe is a reasonable provision for taxes that we ultimately might be required to pay.
-However, these liabilities could be increased over time as more information becomes known relative to the resolution of these audits, as either certain governmental tax positions may be sustained or we may agree to certain tax adjustments.
+However, these liabilities could be increased over time as more information becomes known relative to the resolution of these audits, as either certain governmental tax positions may be sustained, or we may agree to certain tax adjustments.
 We could incur additional tax expense if we have adjustments higher than the liabilities recorded.